"The Maid of the Forth" making her way to Hawes Pier. The

 There were several spiral staircases to be negotiated.

-The Abbott's Study
+The Abbot's Study

 The first church was replaced by a larger one.
 This was the